BOWER HILL VFD HISTORY

 In 1924, Scott Township was a small but thriving municipality.
 Coal mines, oil wells and gas wells dotted the township map, and heavy industries in and around the township employed hundreds.
 Three steam railroads and one electric trolley line provided freight and passenger transportation to nearly anywhere.
 Much of the township was farmland, along with a few developed mining and mill towns.
 About half of the total population of the township lived in the area along Chartiers Creek at the north-south center of the township, in a neighborhood known as Glendale.
 The Superior Steel mill was there, as were O. Hommel Company and the large Mansfield coal mines.
 Since the mid-1880s, this part of the township had been its center of political power, and had at least some paved streets, electric street lights, and city water and sewer service.
 These amenities were found nowhere else in the township.
 The next most populous and developed part of the township was historic Bower Hill, site of the deadliest battle in the Whiskey Rebellion of 1794.
 In the 19th Century, the Bower Hill area became home to several very productive coal mines, and these mines were worked by immigrants, mostly from Eastern Europe and Germany.
 It gained a reputation as a violent, "Wild West" kind of place, and this reputation was reinforced by its involvement in the early days of the labor union movement.
 As the labor movement gained success, and as the immigrants assimilated into American culture, the notorious reputation faded, and the James B. Sipe Paint Company opened a new plant in Bower Hill, bringing jobs and more stability.
 This was not reflected in the township government, where three of the five voting wards, and therefore, township commissioners, were in Glendale.
 Every attempt to extend the amenities found in the center of the township to Bower Hill were denied by the township board of commissioners.
 Joseph McGill was the representative on this board from Bower Hill, and he worked tirelessly to see these essential services provided to his bailiwick.

 In the fall of 1924, the residents of the southern portions of Scott Township including Bower Hill relied on the Bridgeville Borough and Mount Lebanon Township Fire Departments for fire protection.
 (Residents of the northernmost parts of the township relied on Chartiers Township Volunteer Fire Department.
 This department would reincorporate about five years later as East Carnegie VFD, after Chartiers was annexed by the City of Pittsburgh.)
 The Glendale Volunteer Fire Department was the only fire department in Scott Township, and although it was designated by the township commissioners to provide fire protection to the township, it refused to respond to Bower Hill, citing the distance and the lack of fire hydrants to which it could connect its hoses.
-At the time, Glendale operated only a hose wagon, and had to pull it by hand to the scene of a fire.
+Until 1923, Glendale operated only a hose wagon, and had to pull it by hand to the scene of a fire.
 Mount Lebanon and Bridgeville had purchased new American La France fire engines in 1923 and 1924 respectively, and could provide firefighting capability even without hydrants.
-Still, it usually took well over fifteen minutes for any fire apparatus to reach Bower Hill.
+Glendale had purchased Mt.
+Lebanon’s old Chemical and Hose Car in 1923, but still refused to respond to calls in Bower Hill.
+It usually took well over fifteen minutes for any fire apparatus to reach Bower Hill.
 The township commissioners had long refused to authorize the organization of another fire department in the township, but the situation was becoming intolerable.
 In September of 1924, Commissioner McGill called for a meeting in the old Bower Hill School on Thompson Street to raise public interest in the effort to secure a public water supply and fire protection for the Bower Hill, Woodville and Leasdale neighborhoods in the southern part of the township.
 The meeting was well attended, and the attendees were quite vocal.
 The residents, especially those belonging to an organization called "The Bowerton League," voiced the opinion that if the township was not willing to provide essential public services including a water supply, and allow a local fire department, that they would have no choice but to incorporate as a borough and secede from Scott Township.
 A preliminary petition was drafted, proposing that all that portion of the township lying south of Scrubgrass Run be incorporated as the Borough of Bowerton.
 Scott Township had seen its area decreased by more than one-half in two previous secessions, those of Dormont Borough in 1909 and Mount Lebanon Township in 1912, and these areas had seceded over these same issues.
 The commissioners were most interested in seeing that they didn’t lose the economically important Bower Hill, Woodville and Leasdale neighborhoods and about one-third of the township's remaining land area.
 They quickly authorized further meetings to arrange the establishment of both a public water supply and a volunteer fire department in the southern section of the township.
 The water supply was completed before the end of the year and two fire hydrants were placed in service, one in Bower Hill and one in Woodville, and the township board of commissioners secured a building on Montgomery Avenue to house the fire department.

 Twelve men volunteered to become the first Bower Hill firefighters.
 They began the steps necessary to organize the department.
 The first election of officers of the Bower Hill Volunteer Fire Department was held in November, 1924.
 The executive officers were: Edward Kissich, President; Frank Ringel, Vice President; Joseph Perlechek, Secretary; and Martin Schneider, Treasurer.
 Only two line officers were elected: Frank Ringel, Chief; and Joseph Perlechek, Captain.